phil-opp/talk-konstanz-may-2018/content/index.md

 - **Nebulet**: Experimental WebAssembly kernel
     - WebAssembly is a binary format for executable code in web pages
     - Idea: Run wasm applications instead of native binaries
-    - Wasm is sandboxed, so it can safely run in ring 0
+    - Wasm is sandboxed, so it can safely run in kernel address space
     - A bit slower than native code
-    - But no context switches or syscalls
+    - But no expensive context switches or syscalls

 ---